 That posthumous letter is mysteriously connected to what Meyer left, scrawled in his blood, on the wall of his prison cell.
 That macabre message was, “Promises to Keep”.
 Investigators are unable to explain the two cryptic clues.
 Neither may have any meaning to anyone other than the dead man.
 However, this reporter has been assured that “Reed” is the accurate spelling used in the Quinn letter.

 During nearly 20 years of incarceration, Meyer had only two regular visitors other than his lawyers.
 Brigham Francis, heir to the Francis Wine Import Company, visited Meyer a total of 45 times in 1969-70.
 An Episcopal priest, The Rev. Gerald I. M. Mann has visited Meyer 344 times since 1969.
 Mr. Francis, who resides in the Canary Islands, could not be reached for comment.
 Fr.
-Mann is the Executive Director of Blood Bonds, a non-profit agency incorporated in the Commonwealth of Massachusetts that seeks to provide individuals to support to AIDS patients by creating relationships between volunteers and those suffering from AIDS.
+Mann is the Executive Director of Blood Bonds, a non-profit agency incorporated in the Commonwealth of Massachusetts that seeks to provide individuals to give support to AIDS patients by creating relationships between the volunteers and those suffering from AIDS.